Continuing Education Activity

 One of the most serious complications is respiratory distress occurring from bilateral recurrent laryngeal nerve injury.
 However, this is rare, as unilateral RLN injury is much more common.
 Aspiration with resulting aspiration pneumonia is a substantial complication to consider in susceptible patients.
 In addition, the resulting dysphagia or voice changes from unilateral injury can still pose substantial morbidity to patients and affect the overall quality of life.
 This is especially true for patients who have a career based on the use of their vocal cords, such as speakers or singers.

 Deterrence and Patient Education

 Patients with recurrent laryngeal nerve injuries should be educated based on the suspected etiology.
 If the nerve injury occurred after surgical intervention where no transection of the nerve was noted, patients could generally be assured that the resulting vocal cord palsy is likely temporary.
-However, if concerning symptoms of underlying malignancy are present, the patient should be educated about the importance of follow up.
+However, if concerning symptoms of underlying malignancy is present, the patient should be educated about the importance of follow-up.
 In general, patients with no concerning signs of underlying malignancy or trauma can be reassured that one of the leading causes of injury is idiopathic and typically not permanent.
 Although, as previously stated, patients should undergo appropriate workup as this is a diagnosis of exclusion.